opensupporter/osdi-docs/README.md

 > Note: you can explore the AEP with a user-friendly interface by visiting our [prototype endpoint](http://api.opensupporter.org)

 ### Available Collections
 Some servers may support some or all of the different resource collections.
 For example, a peer to peer donation system might support Donations and People but not events.
 In order to find out what resources are available and what URIs to use to access them, do a GET on the AEP URI.

-In order to determine the available resources on the server the client should perform an HTTP GET request to this URI.

-Within the response will be a collection of links to the resource collections available on the server.
+### Available Resource Helpers
+In addition to the available resources, the AEP also includes links to the resource helper endpoints available.
+These endpoints are used primarily to create multiple related resources at one time.

+Note that some resource helpers are applicable to a specific resources.
+These are not included in the AEP, but are found in the _links section of the specific resources.

 ### Example
+In order to determine the available resources and helpers that exist on the server the client should perform an HTTP GET request to this URI.
+Within the response will be a collection of links to the resource collections and resource helper endpoints available on the server.

 Request